-2) Revenue-based payout
+2. Revenue-based payout

-3) New business bonus
+3. New business bonus

-4) Profitability bonus
+4. Profitability bonus

-Determining each component will require an iterative approach as each will independently contribute to the whole compensation package.
+Determining each component will require an iterative approach, as each will independently contribute to the whole compensation package.

 New Business Bonus

-Pay out a percentage of that new revenue as a one-time bonus, say 10%, to all the team members, again, according to their role and experience.
-Simplest is to assign the same proportions used in the Revenue-based Payout.
-If less than $80,000 is brought in, there's no New Business Bonus, but the team is still rewarded for the new revenue with the Revenue-based Payout.
-If they stretch and bring in significantly more, say $120k, then pay the team a one-time bonus of 20% on the entire amount of new business.
+Pay out a percentage of that new revenue as a one-time bonus — say 10% — to all the team members, again, according to their role and experience.
+The simplest strategy is to assign the same proportions used in the revenue-based payout.
+If less than $80,000 is brought in, there's no new business bonus, but the team is still rewarded for the new revenue with the revenue-based payout.
+If they stretch and bring in significantly more — say $120,000 — then pay the team a one-time bonus of 20% on the entire amount of new business.
 You'll be amazed at the flurry of business development activity in the last quarter!

 Creating a Buzz

-Tweak the thresholds and percentages to fit your situation, but in any proportion, these compensation components reward client retention, a pro-active growth mindset, a cohesive team spirit, and firm success.
+Tweak the thresholds and percentages to fit your situation — but in any proportion, these compensation components reward client retention, a proactive growth mindset, a cohesive team spirit, and firm success.